pirsch-analytics/docs/docs/api-sdks/api.md

 ### Total Visitors

-This endpoint returns the total number of visitors, views, sessions, bounces, and bounce rate.
-The difference from the Visitors endpoint (see below) is that the results are not grouped by day.
+This endpoint returns the total number of visitors, views, sessions, bounces, bounce rate, conversion rate, and custom metrics.
+The difference from the visitors endpoint (see below) is that the results are not grouped by day.
 Manually summing visitors for multiple days gives a different result because returning visitors are counted multiple times.

 `GET /api/v1/statistics/total`